smdnipun/smdnipun/README.md

 # Hello 👋, I'm Nipun

-## I am a Developer,Student and a Self-learner!!!
+## I am a Developer,Student and a Motivated Self-Learner!!!

 - 🔭 I’m currently a Software Engineering Undergraduate.
 - 🌱 I’m interested in Programming, Web development and Android App Development.